-Participants experience increased co-creativity, resiliency, mindfulness, cooperative skills, conflict transformation, participation, sense of purpose and meaning, collective sense-making, leading to better quality of life in the workplace.
-Collaboration frees up resources, time and energy for more effective inter- and transdisciplinary research [15].
+Expected results: Participants experience increased cooperative skills, co-creativity, resiliency, mindfulness, conflict transformation, participation, sense of purpose and meaning, leading to better quality of life in the workplace.
+Collaboration frees up resources, time and energy for effective inter- and transdisciplinary research [15].
 Higher quality of results strengthens public trust.
 Innovative ideas can flourish and generate holistic solutions for today's wicked problems.